Selection into the program is based on the following scoring methods:

 - Points for prior medical work experience: Certificate and resume required for proof/5 points per year of experience: 15 point maximum.

-- Personal Interview: Only the top 25* applicants will be selected for an interview.
-Interviews will be scored. *Number selected is subject to change.
+6. Personal Interview: Approximately the top 30* applicants will be selected for an interview.
+Interviews will be scored. *The number of applicants selected for interview is subject to change.

-Final Ranking process: Interviewed students will be re-ranked as follows: personal interview score, 40%, total of items 1-4 from above, 40%, TEAS scores 20%.
+Final Ranking process: Interviewed students will be re-ranked as follows: personal interview score, 40%, total of items 1-4 from above, 40%, HESI A2 exam scores 20%.

-The fifteen applications with the highest cumulative points will be accepted to begin the Fall semester.
-Four alternates will be accepted on a stand-by basis. *The number of selected applicants is subject to change.
+The twenty applicants with the highest cumulative points will be accepted into the Program.
+Eight* alternates will be accepted on a stand-by basis. *The number of alternates is subject to change.